pratikunterwegs/patho-move-evol/README.md

 - `supplement/04_modelling_percent_infection.Rmd` Shows simulation outcomes when modelling percentage infection costs.

-- `supplement/05_try_sim.Rmd` Basic working example of the simulation model.
+- `supplement/05_modelling_sporadic_introductions.Rmd` Shows simulation outcomes when modelling the introduction of novel pathogens in only some generations (determined probabilistically) after the initial introduction.

 - Other files in this directory are helper files required to format the supplementary material.